bkw777/NODE_DATAPAC/README.md

 ![](REF/MiniNDP_bank1.jpg)

 The 512k board also still supports 256k and 128k.
-There is no real reason to do this now but if you wanted to install a 256k (AS6C2008A) or 128k (AS6C1008) SRAM, omit the U8 part (the 1G79), and instead short U8 pads 4 & 5 together with solder.
+There is no real reason to do this now but if you wanted to install a 256k (AS6C2008A) or 128k (AS6C1008, IS62C1024, etc) SRAM, omit the U8 part (the 1G79), and solder-blob U8 pads 4 & 5 together.
 Those two pads are modified to also be a solder-jumper for this purpose.